-The Contura i1, 110 and 130 are all 5 kW stoves.
-They are recommended as suitable for use in smoke control areas when burning wood logs and operated in accordance with these instruction.
-They all must be fitted with a permanent stop to prevent closure of the air apertures beyond 14.5 mm and 5.6 mm open when sold into smoke control areas.
-This equals to 40 % opening of the air control vent.
-Provision of the permanent stop is described in the installation instructions.
+The Contura 700 series has been recommended as suitable for use in smoke control areas when burning wood logs and operated in accordance with these instructions and when fitted with a permanent stop to prevent closure of the air control vent beyond the 28% open position when sold into smoke control areas.
+The instructions for modifying the air control with the permanent stop (damper blocker) are provided at page 32.